com3014-group9/com3014_meowstagram/README.md

 The latest versions of the microservices will be pulled from GitHub as part of the build process.

-To target all the services at once, use
+To target the app as a whole, use the following `make` targets:
 - `make build-all`
 - `make start-all`
 - `make stop-all`
 - `make test-all`
 - `make clean-all`

+An example usage would be:
+- `sudo make build-all` - build the app
+- `sudo make start-all` - start the app
+- `sudo make stop-all` - stop the app once you are done with it

-To target individual services, you can use
+To target individual services, the following additional `make` targets are provided:
 - `make build-auth`
 - `make start-auth`
 - `make stop-auth`